 Emeritus faculty at the College of Medicine are appointed in recognition of sustained meritorious academic service to the University.
 Award of Emeritus rank is governed by AC-25 Emeritus Status.

-Faculty on phased retirement continue to receive benefits as a full-time employee (only their work hours are reduced).
-Therefore, as long as the faculty member meets the criteria noted in the policy, phased retirement has no impact on eligibility.
+For faculty on phased retirement, work hours are reduced, and as long as the faculty member meets the criteria noted in the policy, phased retirement has no impact on eligibility.

 Requesting Emeritus Rank

 The process for requesting Emeritus Rank for retiring faculty members at the Penn State College of Medicine is as follows:

 - The Department Chair provides a request to the Office of Faculty Affairs, as well as the faculty member’s current CV.
 This request should be submitted prior to the actual retirement date to ensure a seamless transition to Emeritus status and continuity of faculty privileges.
 The request letter should address the candidate’s eligibility for Emeritus Rank, as defined in AC-25, and should specify the date of retirement.
 If the Chair is requesting an exception to the eligibility criteria specified in AC-25, this should be clearly stated and justified in the letter.
 Note that requests for exceptions are rarely approved by the University.